Rethinking Quantum Repeaters: Balancing Scalability, Feasibility, and Interoperability: Results

 \subsection{Secret key rate for a fixed hop length}

 In practice, the distance between repeater nodes \(\hopdist\) will be a parameter fixed by the topology of the fiber optic network.
-Therefore, here, we fix this parameter to a practical value of \(\hopdist=\SI{50}{\kilo\meter}\) and plot the secret key rate versus the total distance \(\totaldist\) in \cref{fig:skr_v_dist}.
+Therefore, here, we fix this parameter to a fixed value of \(\hopdist=\SI{50}{\kilo\meter}\) and plot the secret key rate versus the total distance \(\totaldist\) in \cref{fig:skr_v_dist}.
 We clarify that the results for stage 1 are not shown because no secret key can be distilled when using this value of \(\hopdist\) beyond a total user separation of 100~km, as shown in \cref{fig:range_v_hoplen}(a).

 The first observation that we make is that both SEG-ED and PEG-ED schemes are capable of surpassing the PLOB bound~\cite{Pirandola_PLOB:2017} in stages 2 and 3.
 In fact, we observe that the SKR for our proposed scheme using stage 2 hardware is over one order of magnitude larger than the PLOB bound at a distance of 1000~km.
-At 2000~km our system offers roughly a key rate of \(\SI{0.1}{\bit\per\second}\), which exceeds the best experimental efforts for terrestrial~\cite{Liu_TwinField1000Km:2023} and trust-free satellite-based QKD links~\cite{Yin_EntanglementBasedSatQKD1120:2020}.
-If we switch our attention to stage 3 of parameters, we see that the key rate remains over \(\SI{1}{\bit\per\second}\) even for distances above 10000~km, enabling the global reach of QKD applications.
-Nevertheless, we should bear in mind that the relevance of such absolute values for \(\keyrate\) would make more sense when we also account for their corresponding costs.
-Otherwise, the number of resources could, in principle, be arbitrarily increased to improve the performance.
+At {1500~km} our system offers roughly a key rate of \(\SI{0.1}{\bit\per\second}\), which exceeds the best experimental efforts for terrestrial~\cite{Liu_TwinField1000Km:2023} and trust-free satellite-based QKD links~\cite{Yin_EntanglementBasedSatQKD1120:2020}.
+If we switch our attention to stage 3 parameters, we see that the key rate remains over \(\SI{1}{\bit\per\second}\) even for distances above 10000~km, enabling the global reach of QKD applications.
+Nevertheless, we should bear in mind that the absolute value of \(\keyrate\), without accounting for the resources used, only provides with partial insight as the number of resources could, in principle, be arbitrarily increased to improve the performance.
 We discuss this issue in \cref{sec:costcompare}.